Middle Park, Queensland: History

 The western part of the original land holdings that became the Centenary Suburbs were part of the Wolston Estate, consisting of 54 farms on an area of 3000 acres, offered for auction at Centennial Hall, Brisbane, on 16 October 1901.
 Wolston Estate is the property of M. B. Goggs, whose father obtained the land forty years previously in the 1860s and after whom Goggs Road is named.
 Only three of the farms sold at the original auction.

-Most housing was constructed between 1980 and 1990.

 St Catherine's Anglican Church was dedicated in 1980.

 Good News Lutheran Primary School opened on 31 January 1984.

 Middle Park State School opened on 27 January 1987.